Key Summary

 What is your household income?

 Consideration will be given to your parent’s savings and income.
-Earning above the £25,000 threshold will disable access to the highest amount of student loan.
+According to the most recent info, earning above the £25,000 threshold will disable access to the highest amount of student loan.
 However, you can request reassessment should your situation change.

 Don’t fret if you are unqualified for student finance, other opportunities are available.
 For example, Turn2Us offers charitable grants (which do not need to be paid back) to students in need as well as alternatives to university.
 Keep an eye on your universities bursaries’ or scholarships to see if you can apply.